ArcGIS Blog

 By Bern Szukalski

 Many things we place on a map have something in common besides having a location; they also have rotation.
-For example wind has direction.
+For example, wind has direction.
 So does the the way a webcam points.
 Moving objects, such as a plane or car, have direction.
 And even the dials on a gauge point in a specific direction.

 Symbols can be rotated based on a numeric value, useful for showing the direction the symbol should point to provide context for the feature.
 The data must have a field containing values that will be used for rotation, typically a compass direction with clockwise values of zero at north, 90 east, 180 south, and so on.

-The map contains two layers, one without rotation and the other with symbol rotation applied showing the direction the camera is pointing expressed as clockwise compass azimuths.
+The map contains two layers, one without rotation and the other with symbol rotation applied showing the direction the camera is pointing expressed as clockwise (geographic) compass azimuths.

 Step 1 — Open the California Fire Webcams map.
 From the Contents (dark) toolbar, open the layers pane and make sure the Fire Webcams layer is selected and visible.